iamthedarksaint/cde-assignments/docker/README.md

 # ETL Project in Docker

-This project demonstrates an **ETL (Extract, Transform, Load) pipeline** using Python and PostgreSQL, fully dockerized.
+In this project, I built an **ETL (Extract, Transform, Load) pipeline** using Python and PostgreSQL, fully dockerized.
 The ETL extracts data from a source URL, transforms it using Python, and loads it into a PostgreSQL database.

 ---